 Modern neurosurgery is embedded in a close interdisciplinary collaboration with colleagues from neurology, internal medicine, otolaryngology, anesthesiology and other specialties.
 Our Center is part of Switzerland’s largest private hospital, giving you access to a full range of highly specialized medical disciplines.
 This collaborative approach encompasses your entire treatment – before, during and after the actual surgical procedure, ensuring the highest standard of care.

-We would be delighted to assist you in planning your treatment – please do not hesitate to contact me for any further information.
+Please do not hesitate to contact us for any further information.

 We are here to help.

 The risk of rupture of intracranial aneurysms has been studied in a variety of multi-center trials.
 This calculator was developed based on the results of the PHASES meta-analysis of six major international studies which analyzed a total of 8382 patients with 10272 unruptured aneurysms over a median time of 3 years.
 This is equivalent to 29166 patient-years of follow-up.
 The overall five-year risk of aneurysm rupture revealed to be 3.4%.
 This online aneurysm risk calculator allows calculating an individual risk profile by taking into account a variety of key factors.
 This serves as a basis for interdisciplinary decision making regarding the best treatment option.

 Aneurysm and patient factors identified in PHASES as being associated with a significantly increased risk of aneurysmal rupture are allocated a number of points which are collated to give a final PHASES score.
 The risk of rupture in a particular aneurysm in a given patient can be inferred from the score.
 Due to its pooled nature conferring increased statistical sensitivity, the PHASES analysis identified six key risk factors for aneurysmal rupture, not all of which were predictive of rupture in UCAS and ISUIA.